Is Jumping on Someone's Head OK? Musicians Weigh In on the Great Stagedive Debate

 People who don’t support Joyce Manor are effectively fighting for their right to beat the shit out of women at shows.
 Why anyone feels the need to cultivate yet another safe space for violent able-bodied men is completely beyond me.

 I actually don’t even understand why four idiots complaining about Joyce Manor being more awesome people than them is even making news, since we just finished a string of sold-out dates with Joyce Manor, filled with all kinds of kids who’ve got nothing but love for that band.
-If you know anything about Des Ark, you know it’s fucking CRAZY for us to tour with a pop-punk band, but every night, those rooms were packed with young women and young queer kids – people who really need to experience being in a safe space – and that tour was our favourite.
+If you know anything about Des Ark, you know it’s fucking CRAZY for us to tour with a pop-punk band, but every night, those rooms were packed with young women and young queer kids—people who really need to experience being in a safe space—and that tour was our favorite.
 Fuck any human who encourages the use of violence as a means for crowd control, this is what cops do, so… congratulations.

 It’s a shame how few punk bands shaped me as a musician, because most punk bands gave no fucks about me coming to their shows and feeling safe and that was always very real and clear to me as a young person.
 I think Joyce Manor are awesome people, and that they’re getting shit for simply showing their respect for women is one of the truly dumb moments in music history.